 \subsection{Strategy Scheduler}

-This module address the second challenge of the {ASCP} framework: \emph{attacker action spaces are intractable}.
-Operating on the knowledge graph from the KG-Constructor, its task is to select the optimal entity-relation pair (e.g., (\icon{figs/emoji/baby}, \textit{Family Medical History})) to guide the next query.
-The primary difficulty is that the space of potential strategic actions is combinatorially vast, rendering a brute-force search for the optimal pair computationally infeasible.
-Our key insight is an asymmetry between entities and relations: entities are the primary drivers of coverage expansion, while relations refine the exploration direction.
-Exploiting this asymmetry, we reframe the problem into a hierarchical two-stage decision: first select an entity, then pick which of its unexplored relations to probe.
+This module addresses the second challenge of the {ASCP} formulation: \emph{attacker action space is intractable}.
+Operating on the knowledge graph from the KG-Constructor, its task is to select the optimal entity-relation pair (e.g., (\diskicon, \textit{HotFix})) to guide the next query.
+The challenge is the space of potential strategic actions is combinatorially vast, rendering a brute-force search for the optimal pair computationally infeasible.

+Our key insight is \emph{an asymmetry between entities and relations}: entities are the primary drivers of coverage expansion, while relations refine the exploration direction.
+Exploiting this asymmetry, we reframe the problem into a hierarchical two-stage decision: first select an entity, then pick its unexplored relation to probe.
 The workflow is shown in Fig.~\ref{fig:strategy-scheduler}.

-{\bf Entities Selection. }To identify the entity that maximizes expected coverage, \toolname fist estimate the CMG of each entity in $\mathcal{G}_t$ using two complementary metrics: \emph{empirical payoff} and \emph{graph prior}.
+{\bf Entities Selection. }We estimate the utility of each entity in $\mathcal{G}_t$ using two complementary metrics: \emph{empirical payoff} and \emph{graph prior}.
 The \emph{empirical payoff} captures historical information gain and reflects how informative an entity has been in past queries.
 The \emph{graph prior} exploits the topology of the knowledge graph to identify entities located in structurally under-explored regions.
-By jointly capturing exploitation through past utility and exploration through structural potential, these metrics provide a more complete CMG estimation.
-Their values are combined via a dynamically weighted sum to produce a final score for each entity, and the anchor entity $e_t^*$ is selected using robust Top-K softmax sampling.
+We combine them into a composite score and sample the anchor entity from a Top-$K$ softmax distribution to preserve diversity under noisy estimates.

-{\it Empirical payoff.} We define the empirical payoff of an entity $e$ via an upper-confidence style score:
+\underline{\it Empirical payoff.} We define the empirical payoff of an entity $e$ via an upper-confidence style score:

-where $\bar g_e$ is the empirical information gain of $e$, $n_e$ is the number of times $e$ has been selected as the anchor, $N$ is the total number of anchor selections, and $c > 0$ controls the strength of the confidence bonus.
+where $n_e$ is the number of times $e$ has been selected as the anchor, $N$ is the total number of anchor selections so far, and $c>0$ controls the strength of the bonus~\cite{kaufmann2012bayesian,auer2002finite}.

-The first term $\bar g_e$ estimates the contribution of $e$ to past knowledge-graph expansion.
-It is calculated as the normalized average increase in newly discovered entities and relations within a sliding window $t_w$: